augustobecker/Born2beRoot/README.md

 	The TTY mode has to be enabled for security reasons.

 	For security reasons too, the paths that can be used by sudo must be restricted.

-<h2 align="center" id="requirements"> Requirements </h2>

-<p  align="center"> :warning: The project must be written in accordance with the <a href="https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf" target="_blank">Norm</a> </p>
- <p align="center">:information_source: The Norm  is a programming standard that defines a set of rules to follow when writing code at 42. </p>

-It applies to all C projects within the Common Core by default, and to any project where it's specified.
-These are some of them:

-    Each function must be maximum 25 lines, not counting the function's own curly brackets.

-    Each line must be at most 80 columns wide, comments included.

-    A function can take 4 named parameters maximum.

-    You can't declare more than 5 variables per function.

-    You're not allowed to use: for , do...while , switch , case ,  goto  ,
-    ternary operators such as `?' and VLAs - Variable Length Arrays.
-  The norminette (as we call the norm at 42) is in python and open source.

-  Its repository is available at https://github.com/42School/norminette.

 <h2 align="center" id="how-does-it-work"> How does it work? </h2>